mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - Now find one that starts with six zeroes.

 #### [Day 5: Doesn't He Have Intern-Elves For This?](src/day_04)
+- [x] Part One - How many strings are nice?
-- [ ] Part One - How many strings are nice?
+- [ ] Part Two - How many strings are nice under these new rules?